Abandoning the American Dream: the story of those who returned to their homeland

 In Vilnius, there was an apartment that the family did not sell, but decided to rent, a new car that was put up for sale, but it has not yet found its buyer.
 Savings melted, housing in a rented apartment was depressing, quarrels began.

-“We have come from a life that is too good,” admits Victor. - In the Baltics it was quiet, satisfying, calm, there was no reason to look for a better life.
-I regret that we played the lottery - we just took someone else's place and flew to the USA in some excitement and ardor ”.
+“We came from too good a life,” Victor admits. — In the Baltics it was quiet, satisfying, calm, there was not a single reason to look for a better life.
+I regret that we played the lottery - we just took someone’s place and flew to the USA in some excitement and fervor.”

 As a result, the family returned to Lithuania, from the new academic year almost all of the student clients returned to Alexandra, and Victor was willingly taken back to the company where he taught English.